iamc/OMD-hands-on/OMD-tutorial-en.rst

-To setup the basic monitoring system setup we will be using at first *WATO - Check_MK's Web Administrator Tool* through the *Multisite* web interface, both part of the Check_MK echosystem.
-This will make our fisrt steps into the Check_MK monitoring world much easier.
+To setup the basic monitoring system setup we will be using at first *WATO - Check_MK's Web Administrator Tool* through the *Multisite* web interface, both part of the Check_MK ecosystem.
+This will make our first steps into the Check_MK monitoring world much easier.

 We will first setup a new user who will get the test alerts and after this we